-How To Prepare for a Move with Professional Movers
+How To Prepare for a Move with a Professional Moving Company

 You've booked your moving company, set a move date, and you think you're ready for the big day.
 Now what?
 Here are a few helpful hints on everything you need to prepare before your moving company arrives.

 A few weeks before your move date, commit yourself to tackling one cleaning project per day.
 For example, start with your bedroom.
 Clean out your drawers and closet, and donate any items that you won't wear again (hint: If you haven't worn something in the past year, you won't wear it again).
 Not only will cleaning lighten the load for your movers, but you'll save money on packing materials and associated labor costs.

 Unless you're purchasing packing supplies directly from your moving company, you'll want to stock up on boxes, bubble wrap, Sharpies, and packing tape long before moving day.
 You'll probably need more packing supplies than you think, so anticipate a few runs to the packing supply store (or a few shipments from Amazon).